SERG-Delft/REMLA/rubrics.md

 #### Related work

-**Insufficient:** There is not a clear link between some references and the content of the essay, or some references come from dubious sources. <br/>
+**Insufficient:** There is not a clear link between some references and the content of the paper, or some references come from dubious sources. <br/>
 **Sufficient:** The work includes relevant references that motivate the work.<br/>
 **Good:** The work includes relevant references that motivate the work.
 There is a clear and brief explanation of the contributions of each related work.<br/>
 **Excellent:** The work includes relevant references that motivate the work.
 There is a clear and brief explanation of the contributions of each related work.
-The essay pinpoints the differences between the proposed solution and the related work.
+The paper pinpoints the differences between the proposed solution and the related work.

 #### Soundness